 If we hold a constitutional convention, every group in the country — majority, minority, middle-of-the-road, left, right, up, down — is going to get its two bits in and we are going to wind up with a constitution that will be so far different from the one we have lived under for 200 years that I doubt that the Republic could continue.

-Both Goldwater and Laird considered an Article V Convention threatening to the continuity of the United States’ republican form of government.
+Goldwater considered an Article V Convention threatening to the continuity of the United States’ republican form of government.
 It would be foolhardy and downright reckless to disregard these and other legitimate concerns.

 An Article V convention possesses the inherent power to propose any changes to the U.S. Constitution, including drafting and proposing an entirely new “modern” (i.e. socialist) constitution.
 Instead, the Rhode Island General Assembly should consider Article VI and nullify unconstitutional laws.